February 10, 2025 Newsletter

 GAME SCHEDULE:

-Wednesday, January 15: Filing to run for school boards open.
+Monday, February 10: Filing to run for school board positions continues.
 Filing runs through Friday, February 14.

 From THE LOCKER ROOM